aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 How much deeper would the ocean be without sponges?
+> 🥠 Only listen to the fortune cookie; disregard all other fortune telling units.

-Last update: Wed Feb 12 05:09:14 2025
+Last update: Thu Feb 13 05:08:59 2025

 ### Let's play! 🎮